comic-git/comic_git_docs/basic-editing/customizing-your-website.md

 comic\_git comes with a favicon already created and configured.
 It's recommended that you replace this with your own favicon.
 To create a favicon, you can use an online favicon generator, like [this one](https://www.favicon-generator.org/).
 You will want to create or pick a square image.
 You can resize this image yourself down to 16x16, or let the website do it for you.

-Once the favicon is generated, make sure it's named `favicon.ico` and replace the file of the same name with that one in the root directory of your website.
-Then, you're done!
+Once the favicon is generated, make sure it's named `favicon.ico` and put it in `your_content/site_root/`.
+If that folder does not exist yet, create it first.
+When comic\_git builds your site, everything in `your_content/site_root/` is copied to the root of the finished website.

 {% hint style="info" %}
-The favicon is the only piece of customizable content found outside the `your_content` folder.
+You can also use `your_content/site_root/` for any other files that need to live at the root of your finished site, such as `CNAME`, `robots.txt`, `ads.txt`, or `site.webmanifest`.
 {% endhint %}

 ## Changing the Navigation Icons